Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

-The heavy fermion compound \UP\ has attracted substantial interest as a paradigm for unconventional superconductivity.~\cite{Stewart_PRL_1984, Joynt_RevModPhys_2002} Among a host of fascinating physical properties, perhaps most striking is the fact that the $H-T$ superconducting phase diagram has three distinct superconducting vortex phases shown in Fig.~~1(a), labeled A, B, and C. Experiments and theory demonstrate that this phase diagram can only be explained by an unconventional superconducting order parameter,~\cite{Joynt_RevModPhys_2002} a close parallel to superfluid $^3$He.
-However, a complete theoretical description of the superconducting state of \UP\ has not been settled, and there are several candidate theories that can account for the material's unusual physical properties.
-The order parameter structure consistent with the widest variety of experiments is an odd-parity, spin-triplet, $f$-wave orbital state of E$_{2u}$ symmetry.~\cite{Sauls_AdvPhys_1994, Graf_PRB_2000} With some success, comparisons with experiment have also been made for an even-parity, spin-singlet, $d$-wave orbital state of E$_{1g}$ symmetry.~\cite{Park_PRB_1996} Both of these order parameters break time reversal symmetry in the low temperature B phase.
-A more recent proposal~\cite{Tsutsumi_JPSJ_2012} for an odd-parity, spin-triplet, $f$-wave model with E$_{1u}$ orbital symmetry, is time reversal symmetric in the B phase, in contrast to the other two models.
+One of the most striking properties of \UP\ is the fact that the $H-T$ superconducting phase diagram has three distinct superconducting vortex phases shown in Fig.~\ref{Fig1}a, conventionally labeled A, B, and C. Experiments and theory demonstrate that this phase diagram can only be explained by an unconventional superconducting order parameter~\cite{Joynt_RevModPhys_2002}, a close parallel to superfluid $^3$He.
+However, a complete theoretical description of the superconducting state of \UP\ has not been settled, and there are several candidate models that can account for the material's unusual physical properties.
+The order parameter structure that is consistent with a number of experiments is an odd-parity, $f$-wave (L=3) orbital state of E$_{2u}$ symmetry~\cite{Sauls_AdvPhys_1994, Graf_PRB_2000}.
+However, with some success, comparisons with experiment have also been made for an even-parity, $d$-wave (L=2) orbital state of E$_{1g}$ symmetry~\cite{Park_PRB_1996}.
+Both of these order parameters are chiral and break time reversal symmetry in the low temperature B-phase in contrast to a recent proposal~\cite{Tsutsumi_JPSJ_2012} for an odd-parity, $f$-wave (L=3) model with E$_{1u}$ orbital symmetry which is non-chiral and time reversal symmetric in the B-phase.